 In addition to its guidance for mainstream media, the Samaritans has also published guidance for sites and platforms hosting user generated content.
-This guidance includes suicide hoaxes, challenges and pacts53 as categories of content which should be given priority in moderation strategies (for example by blocking harmful search terms relating to suicide hoaxes).
-Further guidance specifically on how to address user-generated content where users share warnings about suicide hoaxes as though they are true would be valuable.
+This guidance includes suicide hoaxes, challenges, and pacts56 as categories of content which should be given priority in moderation strategies (for example, by blocking harmful search terms relating to suicide hoaxes).
+Further specific guidance on how to address user-generated content where users share warnings about suicide hoaxes as though they are true would be valuable.

-5.4 Ideas from the panel for platform level interventions
+5.4 Ideas from the panel for platform-level interventions

-The panel considered possible platform level interventions and highlighted the essential role of early moderation and removal of dangerous challenges to prevent exposure.
-In terms of supporting media literacy approaches, the panel felt there were many important avenues for platforms including clear messaging and lines of reporting for users to report this content.
-Furthermore, the panel took the view that platforms could proactively employ social media influencers to produce content to influence, educate and inform on these topics.
-These could be purposefully promoted on the platform, so they reach a wide audience.
-Panel members felt that platforms would have a better understanding of how to make dangerous challenges less cool, or alternatives more desirable, and could work with
+The panel considered possible platform-level interventions and highlighted the essential role of early moderation and removal of dangerous challenges to prevent exposure.
+In terms of supporting media literacy approaches, the panel felt there were many important avenues for platforms including clear